| The First: Dead of NightIf the "second cock crow" is dawn, then when is the first? The

 'cock-crow,' meaning dawn, which is how the great mass of humanity have

 heard the rooster's daily alarm clock.
-The Romans were somewhat eccentric
+In Plato's Symposium, for example,

 in 'hearing' the rooster crow loudest at night: "But the cock is